soulhotel/Perfection-Firefox-CSS-Theme/README.md

 ## Video Installation
-#### Video is from v1.2, refer to Instructions above for Sidebery.
-Import `sidebery-import-this.json` into the settings.
+#### Video is OLD from v1.2, all you need to do is chrome folder, and Import `sidebery-import-this.json`.

 https://github.com/soulhotel/Perfection-Firefox-CSS-Theme/assets/155501797/66957332-5a14-4bea-b330-96fddb35e4fd